HaugenBits/HaugPixel/README.md

 ### Hello!

-I am a student at the university of Bergen where I am currently working on a bachelor degree.
-This is my space for small to larger projects, some related to school and others for the fun of learning.
+I am a master student at the algorithm group at the university of Bergen This is my space for small to larger projects, some related to school and others for the fun of learning.

-Enjoy the visit!✨

 <!--
 **HaugPixel/HaugPixel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.